WHEN IS PANCAKE DAY?

 It all started in 1950 from a magazine picture of the Olney women racing each other to the church.
 Liberal Jaycee President R.J.
 Leete contacted the Rev. Ronald Collins, Vicar of St. Peter and St. Paul's church in Olney, challenging their women to race against women of Liberal.
 Like in Olney, the traditional prize of the race is the "Kiss of Peace" from the verger (bellringer).

 International Pancake Day in Liberal has expanded into a four-day event, beginning this year on Saturday, Feb.
-22, 2019, with pancake eating and flipping contests, a parade, and a talent show.
+22, 2020, with pancake eating and flipping contests, a parade, and a carnival.
 Other events include a 5K fun run, races for all ages, and a shriving service.

 The Story Behind International Pancake Day